 Analyzing eBay's Unusual Options Activity

-On Thursday, shares of eBay (NASDAQ:EBAY) saw unusual options activity.
-After the option alert, the stock price moved up to $71.31.
+Shares of eBay (NASDAQ:EBAY) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $72.9.

 - Option Type: SWEEP